 The credit reporting time limit is also an important consideration for settling debts.
-If the debt is still being reported on your credit report, the settlement will impact your credit score almost as much as a bankruptcy.
-On the other hand, if the debt is no longer on your credit report, there’s less benefit to settling the debt since the blemish of an unpaid balance no longer exists.
+If the debt is still being reported on your credit report, the settlement will impact your credit score.
+There’s less benefit to settling the debts that have fallen off your credit report since the blemish of an unpaid balance no longer exists.

 Beware Scam Settlement Offers

 Spotting a fake settlement offer can be tough.
-Some signs the letter is not legit include misspelled words, improper grammar, vague references to "our client" or what happens after you settle, the absence of information about discharged debt being reported to the IRS, or directions to pay via wire transfer, Green Dot prepaid card, or another untraceable payment method.
+Some signs the letter is not legit include misspelled words, improper grammar, vague references to "our client" or what happens after you settle, the absence of information about discharged debt being reported to the IRS, or directions to pay via wire transfer or another untraceable payment method.
 Fake settlement offers are more likely to come from collection agencies than from the original creditor.

 Two Options for Taking the Settlement Offer

-Since the door for settling the debt is already opened, you can use this opportunity to see if the creditor is willing to accept a lower payment.
-Before you give a call or send a letter of negotiation, make sure you have an amount in mind.
-You’ll have more leverage if you’re able to pay the offered amount right away.
+Or, you can even try to negotiate a lower settlement.
+Your creditor may be willing to accept a lower settlement than the one offered in the letter.
+Because the door for settling the debt is already opened, you can use this opportunity to see if the creditor is willing to accept a lower payment.
+You'll have more leverage in your negotiation if you can pay the amount right away.